1997–98 Los Angeles Clippers season: Regular season

+Aftermath

-Fitch's most losses record in NBA history with 1,106 losses stood for five years, until Lenny Wilkens broke his mark during the 2002–03 season while coaching for the Toronto Raptors.
+Following the season, Austin signed as a free agent with the Orlando Magic, while Vaught signed with the Detroit Pistons after eight seasons with the Clippers, and head coach Bill Fitch was fired after four seasons with the Clippers.
+Fitch's most losses record in NBA history with 1,106 losses stood for five years, until Lenny Wilkens would break his mark later on during the 2002–03 season while coaching for the Toronto Raptors.